A categorical and algebro-geometric theory of localization: Equivariant cohomology and the ABBV formula

 \subsection{Borel concentration}

-\begin{theorem}[Illman \cite{Illman}] A smooth proper action of a compact Lie group on a compact smooth manifold admits a finite $G$-CW structure compatible with orbit types; the fixed locus is a subcomplex. \end{theorem}
+The following theorem is due to Illman~\cite{Illman}. \begin{theorem} A smooth proper action of a compact Lie group on a compact smooth manifold admits a finite $G$-CW structure compatible with orbit types; the fixed locus is a subcomplex. \end{theorem}